-Not all oily skin is created equal.
+Not all oily skin types are created equal.
 Sometimes, oily skin can occur in conjunction with dry or dehydrated skin or flaky skin.

 You’ll usually notice that your T zone, the area of your forehead, nose and chin, is oilier than the rest of your face, and your cheeks may become dry and flaky.
 You may also notice that the pores within your T zone are visibly enlarged if you have dry and oily skin.

-To treat dry, oily skin, use a combination of products – ones designed for oily skin on your T zone, and products designed for dry skin on your cheeks.
+To treat dry and oily skin, use a combination of products – those designed for oily skin on your T zone, and products designed for dry skin on your cheeks.
 This is especially important when you’re moisturising, since your moisturiser stays on your skin.

 Dehydrated skin is skin that lacks moisture and is usually caused by not drinking enough fluids on a regular basis.